syncfusion-content/javascript-docs/js/Chart/3D-Chart.md

 ### 3D Depth

-Using **depth** property, you can view the 3D Chart from front view of the series to background wall.
+By using the **depth** property, you can view the 3D Chart from the front view of the series to the background wall.

 {% highlight js %}